fieldbook/api-docs/reference.md

 ### The basics

-* Authentication is required on all API calls.
+* Authentication is required on all API calls, except for GET requests to a book with public API access enabled.
 * HTTPS is enforced; non-HTTPS requests will get a redirect to an HTTPS URL.
 * Requests use HTTP basic auth.
 The username is an API key, and the password is the secret associated with that key (see below).